-LA CROSSE, Wis., May 30, 2017 – Students in Western Technical College’s Electromechanical Technology program, as well as incumbent workers for any company, will soon have the opportunity to receive training on state-of-the-art Yakasawa robots and simulated trainers, thanks to a new partnership with Ashley Furniture Industries.
+LA CROSSE, Wis., May 30, 2017 – Students in Western Technical College’s Electromechanical Technology program, as well as incumbent workers for any company, will soon have the opportunity to receive training on state-of-the-art Yaskawa robots and simulated trainers, thanks to a new partnership with Ashley Furniture Industries.

 Six robots along with three simulator units will be placed in the Ashley Furniture Industrial Automation Lab inside Western’s newly constructed Integrated Technology Center on the downtown La Crosse campus.
 In addition, a portable training robot will be housed at the Independence Campus of Western to facilitate advanced training in a more rural setting.

 “We have a great, advanced manufacturing center, and partnerships with businesses like Ashley Furniture help us keep the equipment as cutting edge as the facility,” said Lee Rasch, Western Technical College president.
-“We’re thrilled to add Yakasawa robotic certification to our program as well as offer this training to local businesses.”
+“We’re thrilled to add Yaskawa robotic certification to our program as well as offer this training to local businesses.”

 “We are excited to partner with Western Technical College to provide our region with the robotics education necessary to compete in the global economy,” said Ron Wanek, Founder and Chairman of Ashley Furniture Industries.
 “Our goal is to provide students and those in the workforce with the opportunity to increase their skill set by utilizing this state-of-the-art equipment and training.”